- I don’t have a Modern Soapmaking account, how can I get one?

 If you have a question about a specific tutorial or article here on Modern Soapmaking, it’s best to read the comments on the tutorial or article itself.
-If you don’t see another user with your question, go ahead and leave a comment of your own!
+If you don’t see another user with your question, hit up the Community forum and ask for help!

 I don’t have an ingredient listed in a recipe, how can I substitute it?

 You can learn how to substitute oils in a soapmaking recipe right here.
 If you aren’t sure if you’ve made the right choice, ask our Community.

 I don’t have the mold used in a tutorial, how can I make a recipe to fit my mold?